PamplemousseMR/conan-recipes/conan-glm/README.md

 	Normally, package creators use `testing` when developing a recipe (e.g. it compiles only in few configurations) and `stable` when the recipe is ready enough to be used (e.g. it is built and tested in a wide range of configurations).

-OPTIONS:
-	- shared={'True'|'False'}
-		Set to 'True' to build shared library, default to 'False'.
-	- fPIC={'True'|'False'}
-		Set to 'True' to build position independent code, default to 'True'.
 ```

 ## Authors